aca/go-restapi-boilerplate/README.md

 - **Web Framework.** net/http with [chi](https://github.com/go-chi/chi)
   I don't want to learn another framework because I never thought I need it.
 I believe net/http is enough and complete when writing http service in go.
 Only thing it lacks is probably router and few helper functions / middlewares. chi has 100% compatibility with net/http. gorilla/mux is more famous for this but, as oapi-codegen only supports chi, I just use chi.
-If you use standard net/http handler.

-  It is extremely simple to integrate with third party middlewares like [rs/cors](https://github.com/rs/cors), [zerolog](https://github.com/rs/zerolog).
+  If you use standard net/http handler, It is extremely simple to integrate with third party middlewares like [rs/cors](https://github.com/rs/cors), [zerolog](https://github.com/rs/zerolog).

 - **ORM.**  [facebookincubator/ent](https://github.com/facebookincubator/ent)